1963 South Vietnamese coup d'état: Capture of loyalist officers

 On 1 November, the plotters summoned many senior officers who were not involved in the plot to the JGS headquarters at Tân Sơn Nhứt, on the pretext of a routine lunchtime leadership meeting.
 Mậu and Đôn organised the invitations and set up the trap.
 At 13:45, Đôn announced that a coup was taking place.
-Most of the officers rose to applaud, while those who did not and refused to turn against Diệm were arrested.
-The plotters neutralised many Diệm loyalists in this manner, most notably Colonel Tung, who was taken away by Captain Nguyễn Văn Nhung, Minh's bodyguard.
+Most of the officers rose to applaud, while those who did not and refused to turn against Diệm were brutally beaten and arrested by their colleagues.
+Some were subsequently executed.
+The plotters neutralized many Diệm loyalists in this manner, most notably Colonel Tung, who was brutally beaten and arrested by Captain Nguyễn Văn Nhung, Minh's bodyguard.
 As he was led away, Tung angrily denounced the generals, shouting "Remember who gave you your stars!"

 During the early stages of the coup, the rebels forced Tung to order his men to surrender by putting a pistol to his head and forcing him to make a phone call to his subordinates.
 This meant that only the Presidential Guard was left to defend Gia Long Palace.
 At 16:45, Tung was forced at gunpoint to talk to Diệm on the phone, telling the president that he had told his men to stand down, but Tung failed to convince the president to surrender.
 Minh then ordered Nhung to execute Tung as he still commanded the loyalty of his men.
 The other generals had little sympathy for the special forces commander as he had disguised his men in army uniforms and framed the generals for the pagoda raids.
 The generals were well aware of the threat that Tung posed; they had discussed and agreed on his elimination during their planning, having contemplated waging an offensive against Tung's special forces.
-At nightfall Tung was taken with Major Lé Quang Trieu, his brother and deputy, hands tied, into a jeep and driven to edge of the air base.
+At nightfall Tung was taken with Major Lé Quang Trieu, his brother and deputy, hands tied, into a jeep and driven to the edge of the air base.
 Forced to kneel over two freshly dug holes, the brothers were shot into their graves and buried.